Skip to main content

 Does DSPy work with local and open-source models?+

 Yes.
-DSPy supports any model through its LM abstraction — OpenAI, Anthropic, Together.ai, Ollama, vLLM, HuggingFace Transformers, and any OpenAI-compatible API.
-Optimization is particularly valuable for smaller open-source models where the right prompt and few-shot examples can significantly close the gap with larger commercial models.
+DSPy supports any model through its LM abstraction backed by LiteLLM — OpenAI, Anthropic, Google Gemini, Databricks, Together.ai, Ollama, vLLM, HuggingFace Transformers, and any OpenAI-compatible endpoint.
+Local models via Ollama or vLLM work seamlessly, and DSPy's optimizers are particularly valuable for squeezing maximum performance out of smaller open-source models.

 🔒 Security & Compliance